 The LETG is always used in conjunction with a focal-plane detector, so the LETG spectra will exhibit that detector's intrinsic, environmental, and cosmic background.
-The components of the background of the HRC are discussed in Chapter 7, section 7.9.
-The quiescent background rate over the full detector is roughly equal to the 184 counts/sec telemetry limit.
-Imposition of the HRC-S spectroscopy window reduces the rate to about 75 counts/sec, as discussed below.
+The components of the background of the HRC are discussed in Section 7.9.
+The quiescent background rate over the full detector is close to the 184 cts $\rm s^{-1}$ telemetry limit.
+Imposition of the HRC-S spectroscopy window reduces the rate to about 75 cts $\rm s^{-1}$, as discussed below.